 Asia & Australia Gap Year

-- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park, Fraser Island and the Whitsundays
+- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park, K'gari and the Whitsundays

 - Bliss out on the beautiful beaches of Koh Phangan, Gili Trawangan, Lombok, Bondi, Bay and much more!